danielbehargithub/LinkedIn_Salary/README.md

 On the left-hand menu, click Data Privacy.
 Request Your Data:

-Under How LinkedIn uses your data section, click Get a copy of your data.
+Under "How LinkedIn uses your data" section, click "Get a copy of your data".

-Choose Want something in particular? and check all boxes.
+Choose "Want something in particular?", and check all boxes.

 Click Request archive.
 Confirm Your Request: